-We are working hard as an academy to be proactive and to challenge this type of abuse.
+We are working hard as a school to be proactive and to challenge this type of abuse.
 We aim to use approaches in the curriculum to address and tackle peer on peer abuse.

-Please refer to Biscovey Academy's Anti Bullying, Equality and Diversity, e-safety/online safety policies the parent(s) and staff working with the child.
-The child where they are of sufficient understanding should have the policy/procedure discussed with them.
-All staff need to be confident in its use.
+Please refer to Biscovey Academy's Anti Bullying, Equality and Diversity, e-safety/online safety policies